jacob5412/PHP-ecommerce/README.md

 # PHP-ecommerce
-An e-commerce php/mysql website built from scratch to get started with as a starter template
+An e-commerce php/mysql website built from scratch to get started with as a starter template.

 <h4> Super admin </h4>